barbarianxs/barbarianxs/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Front-end.
+- 🌱 I’m currently learning Java.
 - 📫 How to reach me: 212320028@hdu.edu.cn
 - 😄 Pastime: Reading, Running, Eating
 - ✨ I know a little about these following things: